northern-information/yggdrasil-docs/collections/_commands/anchor.md

 example: "1 5 #8"
 category: musical
 phenomenon: "#"
-usage:
-description:
-aliases:
----
-Slot an "anchor" phenomenon.
+description: Slot an "anchor" phenomenon.
 This causes playback to jump to a specific slot in the track.
-The anchor phenomenon character is the `#` symbol.
-If the slot is out of bounds then goto slot 1 instead.
+If the slot is invalid then advance as if the slot was empty.
 [History.](https://en.wikipedia.org/wiki/HTML_element#Anchor)
+---